saschak094/openslava-streaming-demo/generator/README.md

 kafka-configs --zookeeper localhost:2181 --entity-type topics --describe --entity-name openslava
 ```

 For local Kafka operation you'll also want to add to your `server.properties` (on homebrew this is in `/usr/local/etc/kafka`) to get rid off replication factor warnings on the `offsets` topic that keeps track of consumers position.
-Additionally allow _real_ topic deletion:
+Additionally allow _real_ topic deletion & speed up (only on dev) the retention checks to each 10sek.

 ```
 offsets.topic.replication.factor=1
 delete.topic.enable=true
+log.retention.check.interval.ms=10000
 ```